🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 plt.ylabel('Superconducting gap Δ(T) [meV]', fontsize=12)

-plt.title('Temperature Dependence of Superconducting Gap', fontsize=14, fontweight='bold')
+plt.title('Temperature Dependence of the Superconducting Gap', fontsize=14, fontweight='bold')

 plt.legend()